freelawproject/hr/handbook/parental-leave.md

 ## Eligibility

 Eligible employees are entitled to paid parental leave following the birth, adoption or foster care placement of a child.
-To be eligible for paid parental leave, you must have been employed by Free Law Project as a full time, salaried, employee for at least nine months ​​when the parental leave period begins.
-These nine months need not be contiguous.
+To be eligible for paid parental leave, you must have been employed by Free Law Project as a full time, salaried, employee for at least six months when the parental leave period begins.
+These six months need not be contiguous.

 In addition, employees must meet one of the following criteria:

+ - Become the parent or committed partner of a newborn (including through surrogacy).

  - Have given birth to a child.

- - Be a spouse or committed partner of a woman who has given birth to a child.

  - Have adopted a child or been placed with a foster child (in either case, the child must be age 17 or younger).
 The adoption of a new spouse's child is excluded from this policy.